josephimathias/Cap_Bikeshare_Project/README.md

 * making choropleth maps that illustrate ridership by neighborhood in any given hour since 2015
 * building a map that recommends zones for dynamic pricing in real time

-Please take a look at the slides that summarize this project and include some interesting graphs [here](https://github.com/josephimathias/Cap_Bikeshare_Project/blob/master/slides.pdf).
+Please take a look at the slides that summarize this project [here](https://github.com/josephimathias/Cap_Bikeshare_Project/blob/master/slides.pdf).
+The slides include some interesting graphs .
 To make historical choropleths and view the dynamic pricing map, click [here](https://obscure-garden-58632.herokuapp.com).

 ![alt text](https://github.com/josephimathias/Cap_Bikeshare_Project/blob/master/images/model_gif.gif)